-If you've spent your hard-earned money on a new Apple Watch Series 2, the rebranded Watch Series 1 or the original Apple Watch, it's likely that you're in the market for some nifty accessories to pair alongside it.
+If you've spent your hard-earned money on a new Apple Watch Series 3, or own an Apple Watch Series 2, the rebranded Watch Series 1 or the original Apple Watch, it's likely that you're in the market for some nifty accessories to pair alongside it.

 And like any gadget worth getting giddy about, there are a mass of Apple Watch accessories out there to let you pimp your wrist wear to enviable levels.

 So whether you're after on-the-go power, some fresh Apple Watch straps or simply a place for your wearable to live at night, there's an add-on out there for you.
 But with so many to choose from, which should you plump for first?
 Well, in our eyes, these are some of the best Apple Watch accessories money can buy right now.